rainlanguage/arb-bot/README.md

 # Option to specify time (in minutes) between pools updates, default is 15 minutes
 POOL_UPDATE_INTERVAL=

+# Option to set concurrency limit for processing orders in async manner, default is 1, ie no concurrency, use 'max' for maximum concurrency
+CONCURRENCY=
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.